-

 How many driving record points can I accumulate before the state suspends my driver’s license?

-Your license is at risk for suspension if you accumulate eight or more points in a 12-month period.
-We say “at risk” because sometimes drivers are allowed to attend Traffic Survivor School to avoid license suspension.
+Your license is at risk for suspension if you accumulate 8 points or more in a period of 12 months.
+We say "at risk" because sometimes drivers are allowed to attend Traffic Survivor School to avoid license suspension.

 Learn more about the AZ point system.